johannheyne/advanced-custom-fields-table-field/acf-table/readme.txt

 `
 include_once( 'advanced-custom-fields-table-field/acf-table.php' );
 `
-3. Make sure the path is correct to include the acf-table.php file.
+Make sure the path is correct to include the acf-table.php file!

 == Screenshots ==